tagoyal/factuality-datasets/README.md

 # factuality-datasets

-Contains code and dataset from the paper <a href="https://arxiv.org/pdf/2104.04302.pdf"> Aligning Datasets and Models for Evaluating Factuality in Generation </a> Tanya Goyal and Greg Durrett, NAACL 2021.
+Contains code and dataset from the paper <a href="https://arxiv.org/pdf/2104.04302.pdf"> Annotating and Modeling Fine-grained Factuality in Summarization </a> Tanya Goyal and Greg Durrett, NAACL 2021.

 Environment base is Python 3.6.
 Also see requirements.txt.
 We used Stanford CoreNLP version 3.9.1.